 - Helps increase appetite: When you are recovering from illness, it may be difficult to get your appetite back.
 But to heal your body faster, you need to consume healthy food.
 This pepper contains various nutrients that stimulate the appetite and improve the speed of metabolism.
 This way, you can derive the nutrients from the food and heal faster.

 - Helps strengthen the bones: This pepper contains essential minerals such as phosphorous, manganese, copper and iron which are necessary to strengthen bones and help prevent age-related conditions such as osteoporosis.
 It is important to supplement our mineral intake and this pepper is a good source of minerals.

-- Helps eliminate inflammation: It contains various antioxidants including phytosterols and terpenes; it has natural anti-inflammatory effects throughout the body.
+- Helps eliminate inflammation: The peppercorns contain various antioxidants including phytosterols and terpenes; it has natural anti-inflammatory effects throughout the body.
 Inflammation of the body may be caused due to oxidative stress, which in turn is caused due to free radicals in the body.
 The compound found in Szechuan pepper neutralizes the free radicals and stops the inflammation at the root.

 - Helps protect the stomach: It can also help stimulate the process, and speed up, metabolism while reducing any form of inflammation of the stomach.
 It can help prevent conditions such as stomach cramps, bloating and constipation.